Kong/docs.konghq.com/app/_src/gateway/production/benchmark.md

 **Action:**

-{{site.base_gateway}} (and underlying Nginx) are programmed for non-blocking network I/O and avoid blocking disk I/O as much as possible.
+{{site.base_gateway}} (and underlying NGINX) are programmed for non-blocking network I/O and avoid blocking disk I/O as much as possible.
 However, access logs are turned on by default, and if the disk powering a {{site.base_gateway}} node is slow for any reason, it can result in performance loss.
 Disable access logs for high throughput benchmarking tests by setting the `proxy_access_log` configuration parameter to `off`.

 ### Internal errors in {{site.base_gateway}}